-Water leaks are sneaky.
+Water leaks are sneaky, and happen while you’ve been away from home.
 The water damages your property, grows hazardous bacteria, and produces toxic mold.
 By the time you have discovered visible signs of a water leak, the damage is done.

 Smart water leak detectors are battery-powered devices that look similar to smoke detectors.
 You can affix them near plumbing fixtures or areas that could develop leaks such as bathtubs, toilets, washing machines, refrigerators, dishwashers, and kitchen sinks.

 When it detects high moisture or water, the water leak detector will set off an alarm or send an alert to your smartphone.

 If you have standard smoke detectors in your home (and don’t wish to replace them with smart smoke detectors), then smart batteries are the next best thing.
 They can be installed in smoke detectors, carbon monoxide detectors, and water leak detectors to turn them into smart devices.

 The smart battery will send an alert to your smartphone when a detector goes off or when the battery needs replacement.

 Carbon Monoxide is a colorless, odorless toxic gas.
 It is a byproduct of burning carbon fuels such as gas from your stove or gasoline in your car.
 Usually, burning these fuels in well-ventilated or open spaces doesn’t pose a risk.

 In confined spaces such as kitchens or garages, carbon monoxide exposure can lead to permanent damage or death.
 A carbon monoxide detector is the best way to identify it and protect your family.
 They are easy to install and come in a range of prices for every budget.